-The OHCC eBulletin is published monthly, featuring exciting news, events and resources that contribute to Healthy Communities in Ontario.
-OHCC members are invited to share their own events or news — please send your submission to eb[at]ohcc-ccso.ca.
+The OHCC Bulletin is published monthly, featuring exciting news, events and resources that contribute to Healthy Communities in Ontario.
+OHCC members are invited to share their own events or news — please send your submission to bulletin[at]ohcc-ccso.ca.

 Once again OHCC is collaborating with the Rural Ontario Institute (ROI) on a transportation project.
 This project is focussed on developing a Community Transportation (CT) Network, with funding from the Ministry of Transportation-Ontario (MTO) for the period of April 1, 2016 - March 31, 2017.

 Renfrew County has launched a Renfrew County Poverty Reduction Strategy Committee to create a county wide plan to reduce poverty.
 This committee was the result of the Renfrew County Poverty Reduction Forum, held in September 2015, co-hosted by the County of Renfrew, the City of Pembroke and the Renfrew County Child Poverty Action Network (CPAN).
 Featured speakers included Chris Ballard, MPP for Newmarket-Aurora; Tom Cooper, Living Wage Ontario Coordinator and Director of the Hamilton Roundtable for Poverty Reduction; Rev.

 This manifesto was adopted unanimously by the World Urban Campaign Steering Committee on 16 March 2016 in Prague/Czech Republic.
 It outlines recommendations on action we need to take to plan, build, and manage our cities in ways that will achieve sustainable and harmonious urban development.

 Dr. Trevor Hancock, founder of the Ontario Healthy Communities Coalition, is Professor and Senior Scholar at the School of Public Health and Social Policy at the University of Victoria.
 He writes a weekly column for the Times Colonist on issues relating to Healthy Communities.